liquid-rocketry-illinois/RCP-Host/RCP.md

 The remaining 6 bits of the header byte are used to indicate the length of the packet following the header byte, including the class byte (specified below).

 A length of 0 is reserved for emergency stops.
-If a host receives a packet with length zero at any time, it should immediately enter an emergency stop state.
-This exact state is dependent on the host and it's physical structure, and when receiving this packet it should complete whatever emergency protocols it has.
+If a target receives a packet with length zero at any time, it should immediately enter an emergency stop state.
+This exact state is dependent on the target and it's physical structure, and when receiving this packet it should complete whatever emergency protocols it has.

 Any other length from 1 to 63 specifies the length of the packet excluding this header byte.